Welcome to Woodpecker Class!

 Woodpecker classroom is always busy and we love to try new things.
 We are looking forward to more exciting learning and adventures this term!

 In English, we have successfully rolled out the Jane Considine program – ‘The Write Stuff.’
-Many of you will have seen me deliver a ‘blended learning’ version of this on Tapestry throughout lockdown.
 The program has transformed the way we teach writing, providing a step-by-step framework to convert children into successful writers with an abundance of new vocabulary, grammar and techniques of writing.
 (Please see our class webpages for more details).
-To start the term, the children will be writing a non-chronological report on Big Cats.
-We have already started teaching this unit of work and the children have shown real enthusiasm allowing their natural curiosity of the world to come into play and we look forward to sharing their completed work with you.
-Following on from this we will be teaching a poetry unit which will culminate with the children writing an independent poem fitting the criteria for The Somerset Literacy Network Poetry Competition – Focus on Faces – with the hope that some will be entered in the KS1 category.
+To start the term, the children will be writing instructional writing based around 'Tell Me a Dragon'.

 If we have learnt anything over the past year, it is the importance of well-being and mental health in our young children and the need to embed good practices to support them into the culture and ethos of everyday school life.
 With this in mind we are pleased to be introducing a whole-school approach to PSHE/Health and well-being through the Jigsaw program which has an emphasis on emotional literacy and resilience.